Displayr/rhtmlTemplate/docs/how_the_code_works.md

 As stated, this contains most of the business logic for the widget.
 There is a lot of flexibility in how each widget is implemented, but if you want to use `rhtmlTemplate.coffee` wrapper, as well as the two parent classes `RhtmlStatefulWidget` and `RhtmlSvgWidget` then your class only needs to implement the following top level functions:

 * _processConfig - process the input data before rendering the widget
-* _redraw - this performs the initial and subsequnt rendering of the widget.
+* _redraw - this performs the initial and subsequent rendering of the widget.

 We now describe the inner workings in detail.
-Note that you dont need to copy these patterns, but it might make things easier if you do.
+Note that you don't need to copy these patterns, but it might make things easier if you do.

 When the htmlwidget framework is called from R it begins by calling the `initialize` function in `rthmlTemplate.coffee`.
 This creates a new instance of the `Template` class.
 This instance of the `Template` class is what is passed as the `instance` parameter to the `resize` function in `rhtmlTemplate.coffee` and the `renderValue` function in `rhtmlTemplate.coffee`.